 And if you spend a couple hours at the park cutting while the kids play, then you have even more to hang on the outside of your house.

-Now if I had a really cool outdoor exterior like some of those homes on Country Living, my bats would be superstars.
-But they’re still pretty fun, leading up to our door.
-I need another hour at the park to cut out more, so they fly all the way up to the door.
+I probably need another hour at the park to cut out more….so they fly all the way up to the door.

 When you’re done cutting, hang them up by applying a small piece of scotch tape or double-stick tape on the back.
 If you’re hanging them outside, use duct tape.